wenhaojiangsoc/wenhaojiangsoc.github.io/_pages/about.md

 I am broadly interested in developing new sociological data and methodologies to engage classic debates and generate new perspectives—particularly through the use of large-scale textual and visual data, alongside computational and causal inferential methods.

 My previous work has been published or is forthcoming in *American Sociological Review*, with additional work currently under revise and resubmit at *Social Forces*.
+My research has received awards from the American Sociological Association and from Research Committee 28 on Social Stratification and Mobility.